MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-core/packages/core/subsystems/texttospeechsubsystem.md

 ## Using TextToSpeechSubsystem

 To use `TextToSpeechSubsystem` in script, call `TrySpeak`.
-Note that you will need to pass in an `AudioSource`.
+Note that you need to pass in an `AudioSource`.

 ```c#
 // Get the first running text to speech subsystem.